Al3x1sCS/nlp-journey/README.md

 - Xcode 12 or higher

 ## Notes
+- This repository is public and everyone is welcome to contribute with comments, suggestions and improvements.
+- All projects are developed using Xcode and follow good software development practices.
 - Each project addresses a different NLP technique or concept, starting with the most basic and moving to the most complex.
-The projects are organized in a logical order, allowing me to build my knowledge over time.
+- The projects are organized in a logical order, allowing me to build my knowledge over time.